Bayesian estimation of the low-energy constants up to fourth order in the nucleon-nucleon sector of chiral effective field theory: Introduction

 In \chieft, isospin is an exact symmetry at leading order (\lo)~\cite{vanKolck:1995cb}.
-At next-to-leading order (\nlo), one introduces realistic charged-to-neutral pion mass-splittings in the one-pion exchange potential (OPEP).
-The $\sim 3\%$ mass-splitting of the rather light pions induces IB in the $S$-waves and beyond.
-We also have charge-dependent and non-derivative LECs in the $^{1}S_0$ partial wave.
-Higher-order IB effects can be accounted for systematically by introducing, e.g., charge-dependent \piN{} LECs, (charged) pion-photon interactions, and charge-dependent LECs in partial waves with non-zero angular momentum.
-However, many of those IB effects are estimated to be negligible compared to the OPEP mass splitting and non-derivative $S$-wave LECs~\cite{Epelbaum:2008ga,Machleidt:2011zz,Hammer:2019poc}.
+At next-to-leading order (\nlo), one introduces realistic charged-to-neutral pion mass splittings in the one-pion exchange potential (OPEP).
+The $\approx 3\%$ mass splitting of the rather light pions induces IB in the $S$ waves and beyond.
+We also have charge-dependent and nonderivative LECs in the $^{1}S_0$ partial wave.
+Higher-order IB effects can be accounted for systematically by introducing, e.g., charge-dependent \piN{} LECs, (charged) pion-photon interactions, and charge-dependent LECs in partial waves with nonzero angular momentum.
+However, many of those IB effects are estimated to be negligible compared to the OPEP mass splitting and nonderivative $S$-wave LECs~\cite{Epelbaum:2008ga,Machleidt:2011zz,Hammer:2019poc}.
 Indeed, the leading IB \piN\ LECs were recently~\cite{Reinert:2020mcu} inferred using \NN{} scattering data and fifth-order \chieft{}, i.e., N4LO, and found to exhibit no significant charge dependence.
 In fact, higher-order IB effects are often neglected in quantitative chiral interactions~\cite{Piarulli:2014bda,Ekstrom:2015rta,Reinert:2017usi,Epelbaum:2014sza,Entem:2017gor}.